Razbotics/hexapod_ros/README.md

 Gait style is a simple sinusoidal tripod gait.
 I chose it due to its simplicity and smooth transitions between steps.

+Thanks to Shubhankar Das there are two gaits offered, the original sinusoidal tripod gait and a new ripple gait.

 * Author: Kevin M. Ochs
+* Contributor: Shubhankar Das
 * Contributor: Renée Love
 * Contributor: Konstantinos Chatzilygeroudis
 * Contributor: Kurt Eckhardt